As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 Gait is a senior portfolio manager with First State’s Global Emerging Markets/Asia Pacific (ex-Japan) team having joined the company in 1997.
 In early 1999, he joined the Asia Pacific (ex-Japan) desk as an analyst, covering Korea, Taiwan and the Indian subcontinent.
 After a period of subsequent research focusing on China, South-East Asia and non-Asian emerging markets, he now covers all Asian-ex Japan and Emerging Markets, with a specific emphasis on sustainable investment within these asset classes.
 Gait holds an MA with honours in Economics from Cambridge University, and an MSc in Investment Analysis from Stirling University.
 He is an Associate member of the UK Society of Investment Professionals.

-David Gait has 12.3 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been +0.29%.
+David Gait has 12.6 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been +0.31%.
 During the worst period of relative performance (from May 2016 - January 2018) there was a decline of 18% relative to the index.
 The worst absolute loss has been 30%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is 99%.
+Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.